Top 10 Most Touching The Golden Girls Moments

 Episode: Old Friends

-In the episode, Sophia befriends an elderly man called Alvin that she meets in the park who is just as big mouthed as her.
-However, as they meet on a daily basis, she begins to realize he behaves strangely and doesn't quite follow their talks.
-In the end, it turns out that Alvin suffers from Alzheimer's, and that he'll soon be sent to a home and won't be able to meet Sophia again - which happens at the end of the episode.
+In the episode, Sophia befriends an elderly man named Alvin, whom she meets in the park.
+He is just as big-mouthed as she is.
+However, as they meet daily, she begins to realize he behaves strangely and doesn't quite follow their talks.
+In the end, it turns out that Alvin suffers from Alzheimer's and that he'll soon be sent to a home and won't be able to meet Sophia again, which happens at the end of the episode.

 Episode: Room Seven